tytydraco/yessleep/out/My_town_was_built_around_a_lake_Nobody_will_admit_the_lake_exists.md

 “I know what we could do,” I said.
 My words probably slurred.
 “Something dangerous.”

-That word seemed to perk everybody up: dangerous.
-In high school, it was equivalent with fun.
+It seemed to perk everybody up: dangerous.
+In high school, that word was equivalent with 'fun'.
 They followed me without questions down the street and through a grove of trees.

 We stood on the lake shore.